- Frequently Asked Questions

 - Can you mail me more information?

 All of our information can be found electronically here via website; as such we do not mail information.

 - Can I still add information to my CASPA application once I have submitted it?

 Yes, CASPA applications can be updated until CASPA closes, however, students should pay close attention to application deadlines for each school.
 MSM-PA applicants can continue to update outstanding patient care and shadowing hours.

 - How do I report my final grades for outstanding prerequisite courses?

 In the event that an applicant is selected for interview with two outstanding prerequisite courses, instructions to report final grades and transcripts will be discussed with individual applicant.

 At this time, no scholarships are available for MSM-PA program students or applicants.

 - What is the timeline for admissions decisions?

-MSM-PA will review applications and begin inviting for interviews early September 2018.
-Interviews will be conducted October 2018-January 2019.
+MSM-PA will review applications and begin inviting for interviews early September 2019.
+Interviews will be conducted October 2019 - December 2019.
 Members of our class will be accepted throughout the interview process.